zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/adw-loading/README.md

     ![](img/adw-loading-bucket-screen.png)

-8. Click [here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/adwc/OBE_Loading%20Your%20Data/files/datafiles_for_sh_tables.zip) to download the zip file with your objects.
-Open up your file browser and extract the zip file.
+8. Click **[here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/adwc/OBE_Loading%20Your%20Data/files/datafiles_for_sh_tables.zip)** to download the zip file with the objects you will be importing into cloud storage.
+The file will download to your desktop.
+9. Double click and **extract** the folder to your desktop.

 9. Click the **Upload Object** button at the bottom of the page to begin selecting the data files to upload to the bucket.

-Click on **select files** to choose your extracted data files.
+10. Choose all the files you just extracted, drag and drop them into the upload objects window.

     ![](img/adw-loading-view-objects-4.png)